2 4 0 T U R B O . C O M

 DEUTSCH DT CONNECTORS

-DEUTSCH DT connectors are 100% interchangeable (every part) with Amphenol AT Series connectors.
+DEUTSCH DT connectors are 100% interchangeable (every piece) with Amphenol AT Series connectors.

 (Amphenol AT equivalent connectors are further below CLICK HERE)